 Available as a portable application, the program provides seemingly endless options to customize the font, size, color and position of the subtitles.
 It also lets you more easily visualize where you might put the subtitles.

-- Start by loading the video (in AVI, MP4, MPG format) you want to subtitle by going to Video in the top menu bar > Open Video.
+Start by loading the video (in AVI, MP4, MPG format) you want to subtitle by going to Video > Open Video.

 in the Edit Box.

-- Now repeat step 4 to 6 until you finish subtitling (remember this combo: click, right-click, space bar, type the subtitle, Enter).
+Now repeat the above steps until you finish subtitling (remember this combo: click > right-click > space bar > type the subtitle > Enter).
 Any changes you make, you must remember to save by hitting Commit and saving your whole subtitle file often.

 That’s pretty much it.
 Be warned: Subtitling a whole clip can be very time-consuming.
 Once you’re done though, it can be rewarding to see your subtitled video in :